 UV Lamp

-The ultraviolet light lamp, inside the laminar airflow chamber, kills germs and bacteria that escape the naked eyes.
-The chamber is sterilized with UV light before the operation, all equipment like the Petri dishes, test tube, beaker, watch glass is completely purified.
-The UV light sterilizing must be done 15 minutes before workers begin their work.
+The ultraviolet light lamp inside the laminar airflow chamber kills germs and bacteria that the naked eye can’t see.
+Before starting any operation, workers sterilize the chamber with UV light and thoroughly purify all equipment, including Petri dishes, test tubes, beakers, and watch glasses.
+They must complete the UV light sterilization at least 15 minutes before beginning their work.

 Fluorescent Lamp